 As you can see, there are many choices.
 In order to create a nice program, you will have to contact a local agency.

-Or stay in an ecolodge that offers this kind of activities.
+Or stay in an ecolodge that offers these kind of activities.
 This is, in my opinion, the best compromise.

-Will you enjoy your Amazon Tour from Leticia?
+Will you enjoy your Amazonas jungle Tours from Leticia?

 This is an important question.